Qiskit/RFCs/0000-experiment-dataframe.md

 This user wants to use data frames to make the curve data portable, and want to store it in `ExperimentData.artifacts`.

-#### User3

-User wants to easily perform custom analysis on outcomes of experiments.
-For example, the [probabilistic error cancellation](https://arxiv.org/abs/2201.09866) first estimates fidelities of various Pauli channels with RB family experiment, then an experimentalist will develop a noise model tailored to a quantum circuit with these fidelities.

-_Pain points_:

-Currently analysis results are retuned as a list of `AnalysisResult` and they are not well organized.
-The experimentalist needs to iterate over all list items and check the entry name and extra metadata to filter the result of interest.

-_Solutions_:

-This user wants to use data frame to organize the analysis results so it is easy to work with.

 ## Design Proposal